Join us for an Aural Rehabilitation class every second Thursday of the month from 1:00-1:45 PM ET

 The best way to care for your hearing aids is by bringing them in for regular maintenance checks.
 In addition, you should also be sure to clean your hearing aids every time you take them out of your ears.
 Simply wipe them down with a dry cloth to remove any excess earwax or moisture.
 Always be sure to store your hearing aids in a dry, safe place where they won’t become lost or damaged.

-Hearing loss can be caused by a number of factors.
+Hearing loss can be caused by many factors.
 The most common causes of hearing loss include genetics, age, loud noise exposure, medications, infections, head or ear trauma, or a blockage in the ear canal.
-Whatever has caused your hearing loss, we can perform a hearing evaluation to determine if you could be helped by hearing aids.
+Whatever has caused your hearing loss, we can perform a hearing exam to determine if you could be helped by hearing aids.

 Some types of hearing loss are preventable.
 Noise-induced hearing loss can be avoided by wearing proper hearing protection when exposed to loud noises, either occupationally or recreationally.
 To prevent other types of hearing loss, avoid sticking cotton swabs or other objects in your ears and avoid medications that could harm your hearing.